 - 25 hours towards ATPL

 - 3 hours of training towards an Instrument Rating in another category

 - Maximum of 3 hours of dual flight training may be acquired towards a multi-engine class rating

 General Information that you should know:

-- Instrument revalidation checks must be carried out annually by an SACAA Designated Flight Examiner, in line with approved testing procedure, and may be completed on our simulators.
+- Instrument revalidation checks must be carried out annually by an SACAA Designated Flight Examiner, in line with approved testing procedures and may be completed on our simulators.

-- Aspects of the initial Instrument rating skills test that cannot be conducted in an aeroplane/helicopter may be conducted in our simulator.
+- Aspects of the initial Instrument rating skills test that cannot be conducted in an aeroplane/helicopter may be conducted in our simulators.